-For next generation ground- and space-based astronomy, the astrophotonics research group is developing "start-light processors", with both active and passive photonic components, with collaborators and partners from industries, foundries, astronomical observatories, and universities.
+For next generation ground- and space-based astronomy, the astrophotonics research group is developing "Star-light processors", with both active and passive photonic components, with collaborators and partners from industries, foundries, astronomical observatories, and universities.

 Potsdam frequency comb, POCO, (Spanish for "little bit") is a turn-key instrument designed and developed by innoFSPEC that uses specially designed micro-ring resonators to generate ultra-stable comb lines for calibration of astronomical spectrographs.
 POCO comes in a 19" rack format and is easily transportable.
 It is currently being modified to function in remote-operation mode for STELLA-SES.